egg donors

 Is there an age limit for IVF with donor eggs?

 Technically, there is no age limit (legal or otherwise) in the United States for pursuing IVF with or without donor eggs.
-But ASRM discourages IVF for women older than 55, and some clinics set their own age limits for patients they will treat.
+But ASRM discourages IVF for females older than 55, and some clinics set their own age limits for patients they will treat.

 - “Comprehensive” medical testing for cardiovascular and metabolic fitness to ensure the safety of the mother and baby during pregnancy